humdrum-tools/humdrum-documentation/tool/urrhythm/index.md

 The **urrhythm** command outputs a single Humdrum spine (`**URrhythm`) containing data representing rhythmic \`prototypes\' (Ur-rhythms) evident in a musical passage.
-The command implements a variation of Johnson-Laird\'s theory of rhythmic prototypes (see [REFERENCES](#REFERENCES) below).
+The command implements a variation of Johnson-Laird's theory of rhythmic prototypes (see [REFERENCES](#REFERENCES) below).
 In order to identify the rhythmic prototypes, **urrhythm** requires information about note onsets and metric position.
 These may be provided via two input spines: `**kern` (or `**recip`) and `**metpos`.

-Johnson-Laird\'s rhythmic-prototype theory can be applied only to musical passages conforming to some established metric context, such as 2/4, 3/2, or 12/8 meters.
+Johnson-Laird's rhythmic-prototype theory can be applied only to musical passages conforming to some established metric context, such as 2/4, 3/2, or 12/8 meters.
 The **urrhythm** command handles all regular types of meters (simple and compound, duple, triple and quadruple).